therealharpaljadeja/avalanche-tutorials/how-to-mint-erc721-using-openzeppelin/tutorial.md

 10. You should get a "Confirm Transaction" prompt, hit the "Confirm" button.
 ![confirm-transaction-dialog](https://raw.githubusercontent.com/therealharpaljadeja/avalanche-tutorials/master/how-to-mint-erc721-using-openzeppelin/assets/confirm-transaction-dialog.png)

-11. You should get a metamask pop-up asking to confirm the transaction.
+11. You should get a metamask pop-up asking to confirm the transaction.<br>
 ![metamask-popup](https://raw.githubusercontent.com/therealharpaljadeja/avalanche-tutorials/master/how-to-mint-erc721-using-openzeppelin/assets/metamask-popup.png)

 12. Make sure you are on the correct network and hit the "Confirm" button.